Table of Contents

 Tip

-For example, if the Package Name you filled in when creating the License Key is com.mycompany.myproject, then you must set the Package Name here to com.mycompany.myproject, otherwise it will fail to run.
+For example, if the Package Name you filled in when creating the License Key is com.mycompany.myproject, you must fill in the Package Name here as com.mycompany.myproject, otherwise the app will fail to run.

-• Change the Minimum API Level to API Level 21 or higher
+• Change the Minimum API Level to API Level 24 or a higher version.

 androidAPILevel